How do we choose which birds to track?

-Why track the movements of straw-necked ibis?
+Why track the movements of Straw-necked ibis?

 What about tracking other species?

-Other species of interest for satellite tracking because of insufficient knowledge of their movements include the yellow-billed spoonbill (Platalea flavipes), glossy ibis (Plegadis falcinellus), nankeen night heron (Nycticorax caledonicus), Australian pelican (Pelecanus conspicillatus).
+Other species of interest for satellite tracking due to insufficient knowledge of their movements and habitat management requirements include the yellow-billed spoonbill (Platalea flavipes), glossy ibis (Plegadis falcinellus), nankeen night heron (Nycticorax caledonicus), and Australian pelican (Pelecanus conspicillatus).